Support the news

-State Sen. Adam Hines, a co-sponsor of the bill, said it's important for the state's hemp farmers to be able to tap into the lucrative CBD market.
+State Sen. Adam Hinds, a co-sponsor of the bill, said it's important for the state's hemp farmers to be able to tap into the lucrative CBD market.

 Hemp cultivation was permitted in Massachusetts under the state's recreational marijuana law.
 And hemp production became legal at the federal level under the 2018 Farm Bill, which many hemp farmers saw as a boon to the industry.

 The state has said its policy banning hemp-derived CBD products follows guidance from the U.S. Food and Drug Administration, which says it's unlawful to introduce CBD into food products.
 Other states have also followed the FDA guidance, but some have not.

 "It's disappointing that [the Massachusetts Department of Agricultural Resources] took that approach because CBD and hemp products are not psychedelic, and they shouldn't be treated like it," said state Rep. Mark Cusack, the main sponsor of the bill.

 Hemp typically has no more than 0.3% THC, or tetrahydrocannabinol -- the psychoactive component in marijuana — while marijuana has more THC.